Integrate canvas apps into websites and other services

 - Lastly, you can add any custom parameters you want using the Param() function, and those values can be consumed by your app.
 They are added to the end of the URI, such as

-[AppID]&param1=value1.
-These parameters are read only during launch of the app; if you need to change them, you need to re-launch the app.
+[AppID]?source=iframe¶m1=value1¶m2=value2.
+These parameters are read only during launch of the app.
+If you need to change them, you must relaunch the app.
+Note that only the first item after [appid] should have a "?"; after that use the "&" as illustrated here.

 Get the App ID